 Most of the remaining respondents did not think that new options were necessary (linked to question 2).
-One respondent considered that the IASB should further restrict the use of FVOCI and exclude equity investments that invest in finite life assets given that the losses in fair value as the end of life approaches will be relevant to monitor performance.
+One respondent considered that the IASB should further restrict the use of FVOCI and exclude equity investments that have finite life assets.
 One other respondent highlighted that one of the objectives of IFRS 9 was to reduce complexity compared to IAS 39.
 Creating a new class of instruments that are "equity-type" would increase rather than reduce complexity (e.g. how to define instruments that are "equity-type").